Dementia UK: History

 A specialist training program was initially set up in 1988, before the first Admiral Nurses were appointed in 1990 at the Middlesex Hospital.
 This eventually resulted in the establishment of the Dementia Relief Trust in 1995, later to be renamed Dementia UK.

 The project was started by Ninot Levy and Jane Jason, wife and daughter of property developer Joseph Levy CBE BEM, who was diagnosed with vascular dementia in the 1980s and was inspired by the specialist support given by Macmillan Nurses to those with cancer.

 The name Admiral Nurse was derived from Joseph Levy's nickname of 'Admiral Joe' due to his love of sailing.

 Organisation and governance

 Dementia UK is registered in England and Wales as a charity and a company limited by guarantee.
 It is governed by a Board of Trustees, of which the current chair is Professor David Croisdale-Appleby.
 The current Chief Executive is Dr Hilda Hayo.

-Original founder Jane Joseph, now holds position of Honorary President.
+Original founder Jane Jason, now holds position of Honorary President.